oldsnakenewtrik/adscraper_bqt_scheduler/README.md

 - Tracks multiple keywords with different search intents (main, commercial, informational, and branded)
 - Monitors search results across desktop, mobile, and tablet devices
-- Covers 18 different US locations
+- Covers 18 different US locations and more if your budget allows.
 - Captures both advertising and shopping results
 - Stores data in Google BigQuery for analysis
 - Comprehensive logging system